kevinoliveira/simple_submarine/README.md

 # simple_submarine
 Dark Gedit theme inpired on the sea

- This theme is 100% an open source
+ This theme is 100% and open source

  Please share